-- Supporting the negotiation of encryption and integrity algorithms. - Enhanced protection of negotiation and session establishment. - Reconnecting with a specified dialect. - Supporting the compression of messages between client and server.

-Supporting the encryption of RDMA payloads through negotiation of RDMA transforms.
+- Supporting the negotiation of encryption and integrity algorithms. - Enhanced protection of negotiation and session establishment. - Reconnecting with a specified dialect. - Supporting the compression of messages between client and server. - Supporting the encryption of RDMA payloads through negotiation of RDMA transforms. - Supporting QUIC as a transport. - Supporting mutual authentication and client access control over QUIC.